bglamadrid/bglamadrid/README.md

 ![](https://komarev.com/ghpvc/?username=bglamadrid&color=brightgreen)

-> War and violence are never a good thing.
-But choosing a side without having prior, proper knowledge about a conflict seems like a bad idea to me.
-I, for one, choose to side with the victims, not the fighters.
+> Russia vs Ukraine is a complicated matter.
+Conflicts have always been, and will probably be (I wish I would be wrong to think so) a part of how humans act.
+Honestly I feel super sorry for all the innocents people who never had have anything to do with the unfold of events there.
+> On the other hand though, I feel it is un-wise to side with either parts of the conflict without having prior, proper knowledge about it.
+War is never my option, but that doesn't mean it may never happen, even in my own face.
+And yet, when it comes to politics I will never trust those that cannot be trusted.
+Which are too many.
+Sorry to be so blunt about it.

-> What I hope is for conflict to be resolved with as little friction as possible.
-Human lives are precious!
-But I can't guarantee that principle applies for "people" who think "they have rights" or "own" others.
-Freedom of speech shouldn't, mustn't include hate speech.
-That's hypocrisy (and coincidentally, the one rethoric defense most extremist people often pull out to shield themselves from judgment).
+> What I do hope is for the war to be over soon, with as little friction as possible, because human lives are precious!
+> AND YET, I can't guarantee that principle I just addressed applies for certain `people` who think they `have birth rights`, `were born superior` or simply `own others`.
+As I see it, supporting or even allowing that kind of behavior is pretty much like defending hate speech in the name of freedom of speech; super hypocritical.

-> My point is that, regardless of the situation, always investigate and make your own mind, lest you be deceived, or worse, forced by any society to take a side you aren't yet sure to take.
-Your decisions and stances should always remain your own!
+> I hope you can see wher I'm coming from.
+Two final thoughts: regardless of any situation, always investigate and make your own mind, lest you be deceived, or worse, forced by any society to take a side you aren't yet sure to take.
+And if you can save the right to not take a choice, do save it.
+Your decisions and stances should always remain your own.

 __Greetings, beautiful people__ 👋